arsenii-stefanov/openvpn/README.md

 1. Make the setup configurable via env vars (a .env file for docker-compose)
 2. Move common variables for scripts to one file
+3. Use the DNS resolver on the VPN server